Hudson's Bay Company: Latter 20th century

-21st century
+21st century history

+2000s

 In December 2003, Maple Leaf Heritage Investments, a Nova Scotia-based company created to acquire shares of Hudson's Bay Company, announced that it was considering making an offer to acquire all or some of the common shares of Hudson's Bay Company.
 Maple Leaf Heritage Investments is a subsidiary of B-Bay Inc. Its CEO and chairman is American businesswoman Anita Zucker, widow of Jerry Zucker.
 Zucker had previously been the head of the Polymer Group, which acquired another Canadian institution, Dominion Textile.

 It had been a member of the International Association of Department Stores from 2001 to 2005.
 On 26 January 2006, the HBC's board agreed to a bid from Jerry Zucker.
 The South Carolina billionaire financier was a longtime HBC minority shareholder.
 In a 9 March 2006 press release, the HBC announced that Zucker would replace Yves Fortier as governor and George Heller as CEO, becoming the first US citizen to lead the company.
 After Jerry Zucker's death, the board named his widow, Anita Zucker, as HBC Governor and HBC Deputy-Governor Rob Johnston as CEO.

+From 2004 to 2008, the HBC owned and operated a small chain of off-price stores called Designer Depot.
+The concept was similar to the Winners and HomeSense retail format, but Designer Depot did not meet sales expectations, and its nine stores were sold.

 On 16 July 2008, the company was sold to NRDC Equity Partners for just over $1.1 billion, a private equity firm based in Purchase, New York, which already owned Lord & Taylor, the oldest department store in the United States.
-The Canadian and U.S. holdings were transferred to NRDC Equity Partners' holding company, Hudson's Bay Trading Company, as of late 2008.
+The Canadian and US holdings were transferred to NRDC Equity Partners' holding company, Hudson's Bay Trading Company, as of late 2008.

+2010s

+Another HBC chain, Fields, was sold to a private firm in 2012.
+Established in 1950, Fields was acquired by Zellers in 1976.
+When Zellers was acquired by HBC in 1978, Fields became part of the HBC portfolio.

 In October 2012, the HBC announced a $1.6 billion initial public offering (IPO); Baker planned to use the IPO to allow Canadian ownership to return to the company, and to help pay off debts with other partners.
-Additionally, the company also announced that it would re-brand The Bay department store chain as "Hudson's Bay".
-The new Hudson's Bay brand was launched in March 2013, incorporating a new logo with an updated rendition of the classic Hudson's Bay Company coat of arms, designed to be modern and better reflect the company's heritage.
-Following the IPO, HBC had also introduced a new corporate logo of its own (reviving a wordmark from the original HBC flag), but the new logo was not intended to be a consumer-facing brand.